micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

     height: int
     width: int

 Duration is the exposure time of the camera.
 Binning is required in MicroManager, so if it is not present, a property `binning = 1` will be created.
-Height and Width are the dimentions of the images returned.
+Height and Width are the dimensions of the images returned.

 Required methods: